google-deepmind/mujoco/doc/XMLreference.rst

 XML schema
 ~~~~~~~~~~

 The table below summarizes the XML elements and their attributes in MJCF.
-It is generated automatically with the
-function :ref:`mj_printSchema` which prints out the custom schema used by the parser to validate the model file.
-Note that all information in MJCF is entered through elements and attributes.
-Text content in elements is not used;
+Note that all information in MJCF is entered
+through elements and attributes.
+Text content in elements is not used; if present, the parser ignores it.
+The symbols
-if present, the parser ignores it.
-The symbols in the second column of the table have the following meaning:
+in the second column of the table have the following meaning:

 ====== ===================================================
 **!**  required element, can appear only once